Remi-Gau/bids_citations/README.md

 We kindly ask you to please **share your grant online** - successful or not.
 This will signal to the rest of the community what avenues we have pursued and what our fellow colleagues are planning on doing next.
-These can be grants that directly extend our support into a new domain, grants that help BIDS (e.g.
-OpenNeuro), or unsuccessful grant applications.
+These can be grants that directly extend our support into a new domain, grants that help BIDS (for example OpenNeuro), or unsuccessful grant applications.
 For example, please find our [NIH-R24 Brain Initiative BIDS-Derivatives grant](https://osf.io/c3dgx/).